 Prescription of asthma medicines is associated with higher prevalence of conditions predisposing to childhood ill-health.
 While routinely collected data is unable to account for confounding by indication, and the impact of asthma cannot be disentangled from that of its treatment, these findings indicate that prescription of asthma medicines offer a useful marker to target additional support throughout pregnancy and lactation.

-This paper was developed from the EUROmediCAT project.
+Funding: This paper was developed from the EUROmediCAT project.